Python Multiline String

-In Python a multiline string is a string that contains several lines, rather than just one line.
+In python strings are a strings that contains several lines, rather than just one line.
 There are several ways to create a multiline string in python.
 Python provides a wide variety of ways to format strings to your liking.

 How do you read a multiline string in Python?

-Let's look at several ways you can create a multiline string in Python.
+Let's look at several ways you can create a python multiline string with some useful examples.

 Using only escape character